This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Teach your child to touch and feel the toilet and its surroundings.
 Make sure you’re always with your child while going through this process.
 Be sure that the bathroom area is clear of any objects that can cause accidents, and never leave the child alone while using the toilet.

-Speak with your child’s primary health care provider before starting potty training.
+Speak with your child’s primary healthcare provider before starting potty training.
 Consider having a therapist experienced in working with children with visual problems assist you.

-Patience Is the Key
+Patience Is Key When Potty Training

 Potty training children with intellectual disabilities may take months to a year or more.
 The process can be easier if you keep instructions as simple as possible.

 For example, instead of explaining how the child’s diaper got wet, you can simply point to the diaper and say “wet” while keeping a neutral expression.
-Once you change your child, say the word “dry” with a reassuring smile.
-Again, the process may take longer than you’d like, but eventually, your child will associate a dry diaper with a positive outcome.
+Once you change your child, say “dry” with a reassuring smile.

-Remember to consult your primary health care provider if you have any questions, and consider getting additional assistance if you feel too overwhelmed.
+Remember to consult your primary healthcare provider if you have any questions, and consider getting additional assistance if you feel too overwhelmed.

 Lifelong Financial Assistance for Your Child's Birth Injury